nxion/learning/README.md

 Web Development
 ===============

-This repo will hold all the self paced lessons I use to help me learn web development.
+This repo will hold all the self-paced lessons I use to help me learn Web development.
 I will update this readme with a detailed list of what will be added here and from where.
+Hopefully, this will be updated on a regular basis

 ####[The Odin Project][TOP]
 - [Android Logo][android-logo]